Aaryanajith/GeoQuest/README.md

 CartoGrapher is recruited into a secret organization 👀 with a mission to build a unique map application.

-Armed with Google\'s Flutter framework for Android and iOS 👾 🧑‍💻 , and
-harnessing the power of OpenStreetMap 🗺️, a formidable open source tool at your disposal 🦾, your mission, should you choose to accept it, is to create an ingenious app that allows agents to drop pins 📍 on critical locations they intend to infiltrate, while seamlessly displaying the distance and time required for each covert operation.
+Armed with Google\'s Flutter framework for Android and iOS, and harnessing the power of OpenStreetMap, a formidable open-source tool at your disposal 🦾, your mission, should you choose to accept it, is to create an ingenious app that allows agents to drop pins 📍 on critical locations they intend to infiltrate, while seamlessly displaying the distance and time required for each covert operation.

-Flutter is like a digital acrobat 🤸, performing gravity-defying stunts with its smooth animations and transitions that make your UI come alive 🤯!
-With Flutter, it\'s a carnival of widgets 🎪, where every carnival booth offers a unique and interactive experience.
+Flutter is like a digital acrobat, performing gravity-defying stunts with its smooth animations and transitions that make your UI come alive !
+With Flutter, it\'s a carnival of widgets, where every carnival booth offers a unique and interactive experience.

-With your coding prowess, this covert travel app will be a vital tool 🤯 for the organization\'s agents as they embark on top-secret assignments 😎 across the world 🌏, navigating with precision and speed 💨 through the shadows of espionage 🥸.
+With your coding prowess, this covert travel app will be a vital tool for the organization\'s agents as they embark on top-secret assignments across the world 🌏, navigating with precision and speed through the shadows of espionage.

 ## The app should have the following features:
 * Drop a pin on the map.